“We are people who believe in people”

-The Four Corners Foundation is honored to administer gifts given on behalf of a community committed to the quality of life for all people with the integrity and professionalism.
-When compassion, resources and commitment come together, expectations and challenges can be exceeded.
+The Four Corners Foundation is honored to administer gifts given on behalf of a community committed to a better quality of life for all people.
+When compassion, resources and commitment come together, the result is a stronger community.

-Jeanette deKay, a graduate of the University of Denver, brings banking and financial experience to the Foundation’s board and its Finance Committee.
+Jeanette deKay, a graduate of the University of Denver, brings over 20 years of banking and financial management experience to the Foundation’s board and its Finance Committee.

-Paul Briones, a Farmington-based attorney for over 17 years, also believed more could be done to help in our community.
+Paul Briones, a Farmington-based attorney for over 20 years, also believes more can be done to help our community.

-Paul became involved with the Four Corners Foundation through his friendship with Matt deKay and their work with Catholic Charities.
-“Our board is a collection of people who have heard the same call and believe they are responsible assist those who are less fortunate.”
+Paul became involved with the Four Corners Foundation through his friendship with Dr. deKay and their work with Catholic Charities.
+“Our board is a collection of people who have heard the same call and believe they are responsible to assist those who are less fortunate.”

-A mutual friend introduced Dr. deKay to Bill Clark, owner of A-Plus Well Service.
+A mutual friend introduced Dr. deKay to local business man, Bill Clark.
 They soon discovered that they shared a desire to change the course of generational homelessness in the Four Corners.

-Bill is committed in sharing the mission of the Four Corners Foundation and inviting others to be involved in the work of building a better community.
+Bill is committed to the mission of the Four Corners Foundation and wishes to invite others to be involved in the work of building a better community.

 Ron Price owns and operates Productive Outcomes, Inc. He offers a variety of services including dispute resolution, relationship coaching, public speaking and workplace training.
 He is also the executive director of the Four Corners Coalition for Marriage and Family, a 501-C-3 organization he co-founded in 2004.
 Ron has been happily married to Maridell Price for 35 years.

-Ron writes a weekly column for the Farmington, New Mexico Daily Times and recently released his first book P.L.A.Y.
+Ron has written extensively on family and interpersonal relationships, and has written the book, P.L.A.Y.
 N.I.C.E. in Your Sandbox at Work.
 Ron has served as Vice-President for a local Toastmaster’s Club he co-founded and has been a big brother to five “littles” through Big Brothers/Big Sisters.
 He currently is a board member for the Four Corners Conference for Professional Development and the San Juan Regional Medical Center Corporation.